 The Women’s Center advances gender equity across identities.
 They educate and inspire feminist leaders, advance an empowering intellectual environment, and advocate for an equitable University culture and community.
-The Women's Center envisions an equitable university in which all people share collective responsibility to promote mutual respect and success for everyone.
+The Women's Center envisions an equitable university in which all people share a collective responsibility to promote mutual respect and success for everyone.
 The Women's Center strives to be a national model toward this end, in solidarity with its local and national partners.

 Disability Resource Center

-The Disability Resource Center helps to ensure that students, faculty and staff have access to all the University has to offer and equal opportunities to participate in the many interesting activities on campus.
-Their goal is to ensure that you have access to all the learning opportunities you choose, whether in class or at work, or participating in the wide range of social and cultural experiences the University offers.
+The Disability Resource Center helps to ensure that students, faculty, and staff have access to all the University has to offer and equal opportunities to participate in the many interesting activities on campus.
+Their goal is to ensure that you have access to all the learning opportunities you choose, whether in class or at work or participating in the wide range of social and cultural experiences the University offers.

 Equal Opportunity and Affirmative Action